Are you interested in learning how to calm your busy brain?

 Other services offered by Nova Terra Therapy:

 In addition to integrating mindfulness and meditation practices into our counseling sessions, our Burke, VA therapy clinic offers a variety of comprehensive mental health services to adults in the Washington DC area.
-We specialize in providing individual therapy, Cognitive Behavioral Therapy, anxiety treatment, counseling for women’s issues, relationship counseling, trauma treatment and PTSD treatment.
+We specialize in providing individual therapy, Cognitive Behavioral Therapy, anxiety treatment, counseling for women’s issues, and relationship counseling.
 We also offer online counseling to people living in the state of Virginia.
 Please contact our counseling clinic to learn more about the many ways we can support you or your loved one in therapy.